 Bachelor of Arts with a major and minor in English.

 The program in English is committed to establishing a habit of lifelong learning that emphasizes the relationship of reading, writing and critical thinking.
-Undergraduate English and Writing majors will be able to:
+Undergraduate English majors will be able to:

 Our courses involve students in a range of activities, including discussions (in class and online), collaborative projects, conferences, presentations, independent study, internships, and service learning.

 The English Department is committed to supporting interdisciplinary programs and encourages students to pursue interdisciplinary concentrations, second majors and/or minors.
 A number of the Department's courses are cross-listed with interdisciplinary programs, facilitating such study.
-In addition, both the English major and the Writing major permit students to include related courses taken outside the department for credit toward their program of study, subject to approval by the student’s English Department adviser.
+In addition, the English major permits students to include related courses taken outside the department for credit toward their program of study, subject to approval by the student’s English Department adviser.